Sirius902/gcfeeder/README.md

 ### Notes
 * libusb does not allow more than one process to interface with a device at a time, so, the feeder may not be active when using Dolphin's passthrough.
+* Only supports port one on the adapter.

 ### Usage Requirements
 * Both [vJoy and vJoyConf](http://vjoystick.sourceforge.net/site) must be installed.